AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 \autoref{eq:throughput-iter} shows that UT's throughput is inversely proportional to the size of headers, $D_h$, for that given depth of nesting (this is true for $O(c^2)$ configurations, too).
 It also shows that throughput is inversely proportional to the block frequency, $D_f$, and proportional to chosen raw throughput, $k$.

 Of these three values, header size is the only value we *cannot* choose arbitrarily.
-To maintain overall throughput, doubling the header size requires one of: halving the block production frequency (i.e. doubling the block target time), or doubling the chain's raw throughput, or some combination of those two options.
+To maintain overall throughput, doubling the header size requires one of: halving the block production frequency (i.e., doubling the block target time), or doubling the chain's raw throughput, or some combination of those two options.
 One such combination would be to decrease the block production frequency by a factor of $\frac{1}{\sqrt{2}}$ and increase the raw throughput by a factor of $\sqrt{2}$.

 Changing all header sizes by some factor has different effects for different UT configurations.
 For $O(c^2)$ configurations of UT, the effect on throughput is linearly proportional to the factor; doubling the header sizes reduces overall throughput by a factor of 2.
 However, for the $O(c^3)$ configuration of UT, the effect is quadratically proportional to the factor; doubling the header sizes will reduce overall throughput by a factor of 4!
 The relationship is even worse for the $O(c^4)$ configuration of UT, where the effect is cubicly proportional.

 It is worth noting, though, that different header schemes can be used in each level of nesting.
-This means that if, say, dapp-chains need larger headers than simplex-chains, then there isn't a negative affect on the capacity of the simplex (i.e. the layer(s) beneath).
+This means that if, say, dapp-chains need larger headers than simplex-chains, then there isn't a negative affect on the capacity of the simplex (i.e., the layer(s) beneath).

 This effect is not unique to UT, though.
 In general, any system of sharding is affected in this manner when the headers of a child-chain are included in the parent-chain's blocks.